DIGGER-Bac/SEEDling/README.md

 # SEEDling
 ## Description
-SEEDling predicts the best possible synthetic sRNA sequence for the target(s) of choice.
-In order to do so it requires the following user inputs:
+SEEDling predicts the best possible synthetic sRNA sequence for the desired target(s).
+In order to do this, it requires the following user input:
-1.  an annotated target genbank file (single gene to whole genome)
+1. Annotated target GenBank file (single gene to whole genome)
-2.  a wild-type sRNA and its corresponding scaffold
+2. Wild-type sRNA and its corresponding scaffold
-3.  the reference genome of the target organism and
+3. Reference genome of the target organism and
-4.  a config file
+4. Config file (see below)

-Based on the input files, SEEDling predicts the best antisense regions and uses [BLASTn](https://pubmed.ncbi.nlm.nih.gov/20003500/) on the  whole target genome to identify possible off-targets (using the E-value threshold specified by the user).
-Afterwards, it combines the SEED region with the provided sRNA prefix/suffix to determine the binding energy via [intaRNA](https://pubmed.ncbi.nlm.nih.gov/28472523/).
-Finally [RNApdist](https://pubmed.ncbi.nlm.nih.gov/22115189/) is used to compare the synthetic sRNAs with the wild-type sRNA template scaffold to check for  folding alterations, allowing to exclude synthetic sRNAs with drastic structural changes.
+Based on these inputs, SEEDling iterates over the range of target regions to find the best candidate SEED regions.
+This is done by combining the specified sRNA prefix/suffix sequences with the respective SEED sequence to form an sRNA scaffold of which the binding energy is determined using [intaRNA](https://pubmed.ncbi.nlm.nih.gov/28472523/).
+To exclude possible drastic structural changes, the pipeline checks the fold change between the synthetic sRNA scaffolds and the specified wild-type sRNA scaffold using [RNApdist](https://pubmed.ncbi.nlm.nih.gov/22115189/).
+Both binding energy and distance to wild-type are combined into an comprehensive internal score, on which potential synthetic sRNAs are ranked.
+To ensure that predicted sRNAs are compatible with possible downstream applications, this ranking is first checked and filtered for illegal sequences such as TypeIIs recognition sites (`exclude_sequence_path` in the config.yml).
+Subsequently, the ranking is checked for possible off-target effects.
+For this purpose, SEEDling compares the synthetic sRNAs with the whole target genome via [BLASTn](https://pubmed.ncbi.nlm.nih.gov/20003500/), where the user can determine the threshold via the E-Value parameter.

 ## Requirements
 The tool was tested on Ubuntu 22.04.1 LTS with the following installations: